Sylvia Rivera: Early life

 Rivera was born and raised in New York City and lived most of her life in or near the city; she was born to a Puerto Rican father and a Venezuelan mother.
 She was abandoned by her birth father José Rivera early in life, and became an orphan after her mother died by suicide when Rivera was three years old.
 Rivera was then raised by her Venezuelan grandmother, who disapproved of Rivera's effeminate behavior, particularly after Rivera began to wear makeup in fourth grade.

 As a result, in 1962, Rivera left home at ten years old and began living on the streets of New York.
 Like many other homeless youth in the community, she engaged in survival sex as a child prostitute.
 She was taken in by the local drag queens, including Marsha P. Johnson, who became Rivera's best friend and protector.
-In this tight knit community of drag queens and street hustlers "who hung out on 42nd Street", she was christened with her new name by "an old butch dyke and an old queen (the godfather and godmother of 42nd)" who chose the name for her.
+In this tightly knit community of drag queens and street hustlers "who hung out on 42nd Street", she was christened with her new name by "an old butch dyke and an old queen (the godfather and godmother of 42nd)" who chose the name for her.